 Are You Guilty of Making this $52,380 per year Marketing Mistake?

 Second in a series.
 Read part one here.

-    I use the term “plate” when I make reference to marketing.
+I use the term “plate” when I refer to marketing.
 And referral generation is just one of many of our marketing plates.
 But an important one for two reasons: